The Yorkshire Wolds Way

 Hessle to Filey in 5 Days Walking Code: YW6

-We have two walks covering the full route.
-When choosing between 5 and 8 days walking consider how far you’d like to walk each day, as well as whether your choice will have you stay in your preferred locations, should you have them.
+When choosing between 5 and 8 days walking consider how far you’d like to walk each day, as well as how much time you'd like to spend relaxing and soaking up the views, and whether your choice will have you stay in your preferred locations, should you have them.
 If you choose the 8 day option be prepared to be transferred to and from your accommodation on several nights of your holiday.

-This is the shortest of our Yorkshire Wolds itineraries, with some long days of 18 miles.
-It should be achievable for most fit walkers with previous experience of long distance walking but if you are new to multi-day walking we suggest taking a few more days to complete the route, allowing you to enjoy it at an easier pace.
+This is the shortest of our Yorkshire Wolds itineraries, with some long days of 17 and 19 miles.
+It should be achievable for most fit walkers with previous experience of long distance walking, but if you are new to multi-day walking, we suggest taking a few more days to complete the route, allowing you to enjoy it at an easier pace.

 |Day 1||Travel to Hessle for your first nights accommodation|